msucedo/HWdapp/README.md

 HWdapp is your hello world decentralized application.
 Contains the basic functionality so you can use it as a template and start building your own application.

+## what you will need

+1. npm
+2. an alchemy.com account
+3. metamask account
+4. fake ether from the testnet you want to use

 ## Installation

 Clone this repository, 'cd' into the folder and let npm work